windmaomao/windmaomao.github.io/todo/china-trip.md

 - ==Original and photocopy of the last Chinese passport== or previous Chinese visas (applicable to foreign citizens who were Chinese citizens and have obtained foreign citizenship)
 - If you are applying for a Chinese visa for the first time, you should provide your previous Chinese passport held and a photocopy of its data page.

+### Child

+- For people under 18, please provide ==a copy of birth certificate== regardless of whether he/she obtained visa before.
+Also, please provide ==a copy of ID (passport photo page) of a parent who signs the application form==.
+If the parent doesn’t hold a US passport, please provide a copy of Green card.

 ### Payment